 Exceptions - GST does not apply to contracts signed before 8 July 1999.

 In the case where the funding is deemed to be an appropriation from one government agency to another there is no GST.
-This will be determined by the Research Grants and Contracts Office in consultation with Tax.
+This will be determined by Research Grants and Finance in consultation with Tax.

-Infrastructure will be applied at time of invoicing by the Research Grants and Contracts Office on a monthly basis.
+Infrastructure will be applied at time of invoicing by Research Grants and Finance on a monthly basis.

 The formula used to calculate the amount of infrastructure to be charged on an invoice based on a 35% rate is: